Angel-ML/angel/docs/algo/lr_on_angel_en.md

 ### Input Format

 * Data fromat is set in "ml.data.type", supporting "libsvm" and "dummy" types.
 For details, see [Angel Data Format](data_format_en.md)
-* Feature vector's dimension is set in "ml.feature.num"
+* Feature vector's dimension is set in "ml.feature.index.range"

 ###  Parameters
 * Algorithm Parameters
   * ml.epoch.num: number of iterations/epochs
+  * ml.model.size: the size of model. for some sparse model, there are features that all samples are zero at those indices (invalidate indices). ml.model.size = ml.feature.index.range - number of invalidate indices
   * ml.batch.sample.ratio: sampling rate for each iteration
-  * ml.sgd.batch.num: number of mini-batch in each iteration
+  * ml.num.update.per.epoch: number update in each iteration
-  * ml.validate.ratio: proportion of data used for validation, no validation when set to 0
+  * ml.data.validate.ratio: proportion of data used for validation, no validation when set to 0
   * ml.learn.rate: initial learning rate
   * ml.learn.decay: decay rate of the learning rate
-  * ml.reg.l2: coefficient of the L2 penalty
+  * ml.lr.reg.l2: coefficient of the L2 penalty

 * I/O Parameters
   * angel.train.data.path: input path for train